 You guys!!!!
 Making these Greek God and Goddess costumes for my kids this year has been SO FUN!
 I’m still so annoyed with myself for not starting a month ago, but gaaaah……making these costumes has gotten my creative adrenaline pumping at insane levels!!
 I still have 2 more to make but hey, there’s still 3 more days until we have to wear them this weekend—that’s plenty of time!!!
 Ha! ;)

-Oh, in case you have no clue what I’m talking about and haven’t seen the other costumes Ellie’s Artemis Greek Goddess Costume is HERE and Connor’s Poseidon Greek God Costume is HERE.
-And as I explained in those 2 posts, the reason for this particular costume theme this year, is that Connor and Ellie are big fans of the Percy Jackson book series and convinced the younger kids to join in on the idea!
+Oh, in case you have no clue what I’m talking about and haven’t seen the other costumes, scroll down just a bit, for links to Ellie’s Artemis Greek Goddess Costume and Connor’s Poseiden Greek God Costumes.
+As I explained in those 2 posts, the reason for this particular costume theme this year, is that Connor and Ellie are big fans of the Percy Jackson book series and convinced the younger kids to join in on the idea!
 Chloe doesn’t know much about the story line or any of the characters, so Ellie had to pull out her best tricks for convincing Chloe to agree.
-But once she told Chloe that the the goddesses wore long flowy beautiful dresses…..Chloe was SOLD!!!
+But once she told Chloe that the the goddesses wore long flow-y and beautiful dresses…..Chloe was SOLD!!!

 Demeter is the goddess of harvest and the fertility of the earth.
 So pretty much anything that grows…Demeter has a hand in that!
 And if you know Chloe, she is my little flower lover!
 She loves to pick them, gather them, decorate with them……everything!
 When we’re walking around a nursery or the garden center of Home Depot or Lowe’s, she picks up all the flowers that have fallen to the ground and creates a little bouquet that she carries around or puts in her hair.
 So is there any wonder why she picked Demeter?! :)